VMware Horizon View Client for iOS Release Notes

 What's New in This Release

-VMware Horizon View Client for iOS 2.0 includes the following new features:
+The 2.3.x releases of Horizon View Client for iOS include the following new features:

 For Horizon View Client for iOS, both the user interface and the documentation are available in English, Japanese, French, German, Simplified Chinese, Traditional